Dancikowski/Client-Server-App/README.md

-# FTP-Server
+# Client-Server App
-FTP Server based on C and C#
+Client-Server based on C and C#